Seagram Building: Features

+The Seagram Building has 849,014 ft2 of floor space, including three basement stories.
 Inside the building were the Four Seasons and Brasserie restaurants, originally designed by Philip Johnson.
 The restaurant interiors were decorated with numerous artworks.
 These included the Seagram murals by Mark Rothko, which he claimed were intended to sicken the patrons of the Four Seasons Restaurant, as well as Pablo Picasso's painted curtain Le Tricorne, designed for the Ballets Russes in 1919.
 By 2017, the building housed three restaurants owned by Major Food Group: the Pool, the Grill, and the Lobster Club.
 The Pool was merged with the Grill in 2020, though a separate event space called the Pool Lounge continues to operate.

+Basements

+Two of the basement levels originally contained a 150-space parking garage, connected to the lobby via its own elevator.
+Starting in 2019, the garage was renovated into a gym known as the Seagram Playground.
+Covering 23500 ft2 or 35000 ft2, the gym was designed in a contrasting style to the original building to attract younger employees.
+It contains a multipurpose basketball, pickleball, and volleyball court with a climbing wall.
+Next to the court was a multipurpose exercise room, a training area, a spin bike room, and an open lounge.
+The gym could also be used as a 150-seat theater with eight tiers of wooden bleachers, and there are two conference rooms on a mezzanine overlooking the gym.
+The basements also contain storage, loading platforms, and service areas for the first-floor occupants.